danjperron/PicoWSolar/README.md

 N.B. you don't need to modiify the TP4056.
 I did that because my solar cells were not powerfull enough but new ones I bought were good enough.

 Data are sent by MQTT to a mosquitto server and after it goes to light sleep.
 The running cycle depends of the battery Voltage  from 1 to 5 minutes.
 Right now a minute cycle will discharge the battery even in full sun.
-This is a good way to be sure that I will never overcharged the battery.
+This is a good way to be sure that it will never overcharged the battery.

 The system publish 5 topics which are,